herasrobert/herasrobert.github.io/Units/Druids/Wyvern.md

 | ------ | ------ | ------ | ------ |
 | 16 Tiles | 3+ | 3+ | 24 |

+## Unit Details:
+- Druid: This unit belongs to the Druid faction.
+- Flyer: This unit is considered a Flyer.
+- - Airborne: This unit does not benefit from Cover for terrain tiles and cannot contest objectives.
+- - Flight Speed: This unit must move on its turn and it must move at least half its movement.
+- Heavily Armored: This unit gains a -1 to Defense if being attacked by a Light weapon.

 ## Actions
 - Evasion: The Wyvern takes evasive maneauvers and gains a +2 to Cover Rolls until the next time it moves.
 - Fly: The Wyvern takes flight and is not longer considered Grounded.